Job Opportunities

 Please click on this link to fill out the Employment Application

-Application deadline is December 15, 2025.
+Application deadline is March 20, 2026.

 CWE and the VBOC of New England are dedicated to being the most trusted and impactful resource for veteran entrepreneurs in the region.
 As the Program Manager, you will be the primary point of contact for our clients, conducting intake sessions, answering basic business inquiries, and referring them to the appropriate programs and resources that meet their needs.
 This position supports CWE’s regional operations, which service New England, and addresses the specific requirements of the VBOC of New England.